hmlongco/Resolver/README.md

 ## Registration

-So let's register some classes.
+So let's use Resolver to register some classes.

-Here we're extending the base Resolver class with the ResolverRegistering protcol, which basically just means that we've added the registerAllServices() function.
+Here we're extending the base Resolver class with the ResolverRegistering protcol, which pretty much just means that we've added the registerAllServices() function.

 "registerAllServices" is automatically called by Resolver the first time it's asked to resolve a service, in effect performing a one-time initialization of the resolution system.